cs3110/vm/README.md

    A. In the Virtual Box host, click on Devices->Insert Guest Additions CD image.
    Click "Run" on the dialog box that appears, then type the password.
-When installation is finished, right click on the CD on the Ubuntu desktop and eject it.
+When installation is finished, eject the CD.
 Reboot the VM.

    B. In Virtual Box->Devices, enable Drag and Drop and Shared Clipboard, both bidirectional.